Campones76/GunStoreBDD/README.md

       8. If for any reason you get a similar error to "cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at..." then you need to open a PS(powershell) admin window and type the following command "Set-ExecutionPolicy RemoteSigned" close VS PS terminal window currently opened and open new one and it should begin to login into your enviroment automatically.

+      9. Be careful because history restored terminals won't be running the enviroment so it's recomended to create a new terminal window when you start vscode

 3. Installing dependecies:

    ```bash